dimi309/small3d/README.md

 # Partly humorous list of things NOT supported

 - Scenes - no Scene data structure; just SceneObjects rendered in an infinite space
-- Materials
-- Lighting other than Gouraud shading
 - Ray tracing
 - ECS
 - AI